rlanggin/GW_Explorer_A_Beginners_Guide/README.md

 ## Repository Structure

 - **Notebook Drafts (in main folder):**
   Three Jupyter notebooks in draft form, each progressively exploring key concepts and data analysis techniques in gravitational wave astronomy.
+  - Notebook 1: Black holes & Spacetime
+  - Notebook 2: Generating Waveforms
+  - Notebook 3: Bayesian Parameter Estimation & Population Inference
   These are ready for review and testing.

 - **short_result (folder):**
   Contains JSON files with posterior results and output data supporting the analysis presented in the third notebook.